Antony and Cleopatra: Literary devices used to convey the differences between Rome and Egypt

 Critics also suggest that the political attitudes of the main characters are an allegory for the political atmosphere of Shakespeare's time.
 According to Paul Lawrence Rose in his article "The Politics of Antony and Cleopatra", the views expressed in the play of "national solidarity, social order and strong rule" were familiar after the absolute monarchies of Henry VII and Henry VIII and the political disaster involving Mary Queen of Scots.
 Essentially the political themes throughout the play are reflective of the different models of rule during Shakespeare's time.
 The political attitudes of Antony, Caesar, and Cleopatra are all basic archetypes for the conflicting sixteenth-century views of kingship.
 Caesar is representative of the ideal king, who brings about the Pax Romana similar to the political peace established under the Tudors.
-His cold demeanour is representative of what the sixteenth century thought to be a side-effect of political genius Conversely, Antony's focus is on valour and chivalry, and Antony views the political power of victory as a by-product of both.
+His cold demeanour is representative of what the sixteenth century thought to be a side-effect of political genius.
+Conversely, Antony's focus is on valour and chivalry, and Antony views the political power of victory as a by-product of both.
 Cleopatra's power has been described as "naked, hereditary, and despotic", and it is argued that she is reminiscent of Mary Tudor's reign—implying it is not coincidence that she brings about the "doom of Egypt."
 This is in part due to an emotional comparison in their rule.
 Cleopatra, who was emotionally invested in Antony, brought about the downfall of Egypt in her commitment to love, whereas Mary Tudor's emotional attachment to Catholicism fates her rule.
 The political implications within the play reflect on Shakespeare's England in its message that Impact is not a match for Reason.

 The characterization of Rome and Egypt

 Critics have often used the opposition between Rome and Egypt in Antony and Cleopatra to set forth defining characteristics of the various characters.
 While some characters are distinctly Egyptian, others are distinctly Roman, some are torn between the two, and still others attempt to remain neutral.
-Critic James Hirsh has stated that, "as a result, the play dramatises not two but four main figurative locales: Rome as it is perceived from a Roman point of view; Rome as it is perceived from an Egyptian point of view; Egypt as it is perceived form a Roman point of view; and Egypt as it is perceived from an Egyptian point of view."
+Critic James Hirsh has stated that, "as a result, the play dramatises not two but four main figurative locales: Rome as it is perceived from a Roman point of view; Rome as it is perceived from an Egyptian point of view; Egypt as it is perceived from a Roman point of view; and Egypt as it is perceived from an Egyptian point of view."